blinry/blinry.org/content/free-hugs/index.md

 The waitress of the café across the street came over: "I've been watching you the whole time, and I wanted a hug myself!"

 A boy of about 7 years sneaked up on us.
 "Do you want a hug?"
 He beamed with joy.
 "Yeah!!"
-I wondered where his parents were, but then he also walked back to café, his parents smiling at us from there.
+I wondered where his parents were, but then he also walked back to the café, his parents smiling at us from there.

 A 12-people bachelor party group came roaming about, and we wiggled our signs, hoping to score a group hug.
 But they were focused on selling stuff to raise money for the wedding.
 None of them wanted a hug, one of them even asked for money.
 I pointed at the word *free*: "Sorry, this is not how this works."